awsdocs/aws-doc-sdk-examples/getting_started_scenarios/redshift_scenario/SPECIFICATION.md

-# Redshift Scenario Java Specification
+# Redshift Scenario Specification

 ## Overview
-This Java program serves as an getting started MVP for interacting with Amazon Redshift using the AWS SDK for Java (v2).
-It demonstrates various tasks such as creating a Redshift cluster, verifying its readiness, establishing a database, creating a table, populating data, executing SQL queries, and finally, cleaning up resources.
-Its purpose is to demonstrate how to get up and running with Amazon Redshift and the AWS SDK for Java V2.
+This SDK getting started scenario demonstrates how to interact with Amazon Redshift using the AWS SDK.
+It demonstrates various tasks such as creating a Redshift cluster, verifying its readiness, establishing a database, creating a table, populating a table with data, executing SQL queries, and finally cleaning up resources.
+Its purpose is to demonstrate how to get up and running with Amazon Redshift and the AWS SDK.

 ## Resources and User Input
-The only required resource for this Java program is the Movie.json file.
+The only required resource for this SDK getting started scenario is the Movie.json file.
 This can be located in the `aws-doc-sdk-examples\resources\sample_files` folder.

-User input is also required for this program.
+User input is also required for this SDK getting started scenario.
 The user is asked to input the following values:
 - A cluster id value.
 - A database name (default is dev if the user does not enter a value).
 - A value between 50 and 200 that represents the number of records to add to the table.